sophie546/leethuv/LeetCode/Remove-Duplicates-from-Sorted-Array/README.md

 # Remove Duplicates from Sorted Array

 Can you solve this real interview question?
 Remove Duplicates from Sorted Array - Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place [https://en.wikipedia.org/wiki/In-place_algorithm] such that each unique element appears only once.
 The relative order of the elements should be kept the same.
-Then return the number of unique elements in nums.

-Consider the number of unique elements of nums to be k, to get accepted, you need to do the following things:
+Consider the number of unique elements in nums to be k .
+After removing duplicates, return the number of unique elements k.

- * Change the array nums such that the first k elements of nums contain the unique elements in the order they were present in nums initially.
-The remaining elements of nums are not important as well as the size of nums.
+The first k elements of nums should contain the unique numbers in sorted order.
+The remaining elements beyond index k - 1 can be ignored.
- * Return k.

 Custom Judge: